-and imperfect knowledge of one's own payoff function.
+The learning aspect of our paper is related to Kalai & Lehrer (1993) who analyze repeated games with perfect monitoring where each player knows her payoff function, and Kalai & Lehrer (1995) on repeated games with imperfect monitoring and imperfect knowledge of one's own payoff function.
 As in their work, we obtain convergence of conjectures about superstrategies from a kind of "grain of truth" condition.
 As in Kalai & Lehrer (1995), our condition concerns the personal observations made by each player, rather than the path of play.
-Furthermore, since we model beliefs as conditional probability systems, we can state this condition as something that holds eventually, that is, we allow for finitely many surprises.
+Furthermore, since we model beliefs as conditional probability systems, we can state this condition as something that holds eventually, that is, we allow for finitely many "surprises."
 The most important difference between our work and these papers is that they do not assume sophisticated strategic thinking, which is the reason why only knowledge of one's own payoff function matters, rather than interactive knowledge about the game.

 Finally, we do not model the information structure of the one-period game and of the repeated game by means of information partitions.
-We represent the flow of information accruing to players between stages and periods by means of feedback functions and thereby comply with the following "separation principle" of Battigalli & Generoso (2021): the description of the rules of the game is independent of players' personal features, such as their mnemonic abilities.
-Besides this conceptual advantage, our representation allows to seamlessly blend information flows within each one-period game with repeated-game monitoring.
-To simplify the exposition, we assume a multistage structure (cf. Myerson 1986), but our analysis and results can be extended to more general sequential games represented as in Battigalli & Generoso (2021).
+We represent the flow of information accruing to players between stages and periods by means of feedback functions and thereby comply with the following "separation principle" of Battigalli & Generoso (2024): the description of the rules of the game is independent of players' personal features, such as their mnemonic abilities.46 Besides this condo not clarify whether they mean that the analysis can be meaningfully applied to the normal/strategic form of the given game with feedback.
+But it is obvious that this is not the case.